 Rupert Gavin is a British business leader and theatre impresario.
 He is currently Chairman of Historic Royal Palaces and is a former CEO of BBC Worldwide and of Odeon Cinemas.
 He is also Chairman of the Honours Committee for Arts and Media.
 As a producer he is notable for a long series of successful plays and musicals over 30 years through his company Incidental Colman.
-His production/co-production have won nine Olivier awards.
+His productions/co-productions have won nine Olivier awards.

 He is a non-executive director of Wyevale Garden Centres and Countrywide plc.
 He is also a co-owner of L’Escargot restaurant and an advisory board member of the Founders Forum, a community for global entrepreneurs, CEOs, and investors.
-He is also Warden of the Worship Company of Grocers.
+He is also Warden of the Worshipful Company of Grocers.

 He read economics at Magdalene College, Cambridge University.
 After graduation he took a copywriting role at Sharps advertising agency; he eventually became an equity partner in the firm before it was sold to Saatchi & Saatchi.
-While working at Sharps he established close links with Dixons Store Group, and would eventually go on to become deputy managing director of the electronics retailer.
+While working at Sharps he established close links with Dixons Store Group, and would eventually go on to become Deputy Managing Director of the electronics retailer.
 In 1994, he joined British Telecom to work on its internet and multimedia strategy; he went on to become Managing Director of the firm’s consumer division.
 In 1998 he became Chief Executive of BBC Worldwide.
 He was CEO of UCI Cinemas Group from 2005 to 2014.

 Zeinab is a well-known broadcast journalist.
 She hosts BBC’s Hard Talk and also Global Questions and World Debates on BBC World TV.
 Through her own production company she has made many programmes, including currently an TV African history series in partnership with UNESCO.
 In 2009 she was International TV Personality of the Year (Association of International Broadcasters), and was in Powerlist 2012 and 2015 (Britain’s top 100 influential members of the black community).
 She is the current Chair of the Royal African Society, a patron of BBC Media Action (the charitable arm of the BBC), a Vice-President of the United Nations Association UK, and a board member of the African Union Foundation.
 She is also a member of the World Economic Forum's Global Agenda Council.
 Zeinab was trustee of the National Portrait Gallery and a board member of the British Council and the Centre for Contemporary British History.